rea1shane/exporter/README.md

 ## Usage

-Creating your export is very simple:
+Creating your exporter is very easy:

 1. Create some collectors implement `github.com/rea1shane/exporter/collector.Collector` and call `github.com/rea1shane/exporter/collector.RegisterCollector` in their `init` function.
 2. Call the `github.com/rea1shane/exporter.Run` function to start the exporter.